Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

-MTEB is the definitive benchmark for text embedding models.
-8 task categories, 56+ datasets, 112+ languages.
-The benchmark that turned "which embedding model should I use?" from guesswork into science.
+The Massive Text Embedding Benchmark is the definitive evaluation suite for sentence and passage embeddings — eight task categories, fifty-six-plus datasets, over a hundred languages.
+The benchmark that turned “which embedding should I use?” from guesswork into science.

 56+